nginxinc/nginx-wiki/source/start/topics/examples/embeddedperlsitemapsproxy.rst

     sitemap: http://sitemaps.worldsoft-cms.info/ispman.net-sitemap.xml

 The domain-name.com is ofcoarse replaced with the correct name.
-This sends all sitemaps requests to a central server running nginx.
+This sends all sitemaps requests to a central server running NGINX.

 nginx.conf (related parts only):